Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

 ```

 New async processes and async values can be defined anywhere in the code,
-including within a function scope, or within the scope of an async process.
+for instance, within a function scope or within the scope of an async process.

 ## Example: Concurrent counter